Designer drug: Law

 Due to the recent development of many designer drugs, laws banning or regulating their use have not been developed yet, and in recent cases novel drugs have appeared directly in response to legislative action, to replace a similar compound that had recently been banned.
 Many of the chemicals fall under the various drug analogue legislations in certain countries, but most countries have no general analogue act or equivalent legislation and so novel compounds may fall outside of the law after only minor structural modifications.

 In the United States, the Controlled Substances Act was amended by the Controlled Substance Analogue Enforcement of 1986, which attempted to ban designer drugs pre-emptively by making it illegal to manufacture, sell, or possess chemicals that were substantially similar in chemistry and pharmacology to Schedule I or Schedule II drugs.

 Other countries have dealt with the issue differently.
 In some, the new drugs are banned as they become a concern, as in Germany, Canada, the United Kingdom, and Sweden.
 In Sweden, the police and customs may also seize drugs that are not on the list of drugs covered by the anti-drug laws if the police suspect that the purpose of the holding is related to drug abuse.
 Following a decision by a prosecutor, the police may destroy the seized drugs.

 In Ireland, the Criminal Justice (Psychoactive Substances) Act 2010 bans substances based on their psychoactive effect, and was introduced as a catch-all to address the time lag between new substances appearing and their being banned individually.
 In the United Kingdom, the Psychoactive Substances Act 2016 adopts a similar approach.

 Some countries, such as Australia, have enacted generic bans but based on chemical structure rather than psychoactive effect: if a chemical fits a set of rules regarding substitutions and alterations of an already-banned drug, then it too is banned.
-Brazil adopted the same model as Australia, in a recent ruling from ANVISA, which is responsible to define what constitute drugs.
+Brazil adopted the same model as Australia, in a recent ruling from ANVISA, which is responsible for defining what constitute drugs.